 Using spacers on paper art that is not permanently mounted can have bad results, with the potential for buckling the loose paper.
 The art can slip around between the spacers and backing, possibly damaging the paper edge.
 Some art paper is heavy enough to endure, and smaller pieces are less subject to this issue.

-Generally speaking, art, prints or photos which have substantial value, and are on loose, thin paper bigger than 11×14 should not use spacers, or be permanently mounted, but should be preservation mounted and so should have a mat to hide the mount and keep the glazing off the art.
+Generally speaking, original artwork, prints or photos which have substantial value, and are on loose, thin paper bigger than 11×14 should not use spacers, or be permanently mounted, but should be preservation mounted and so should have a mat to hide the mount and keep the glazing off the art.
 Art papers with extra thickness may be an exception.

 Artwork on rigid panels lends itself to framing with spacers (if the frame is to have glass) more readily than with a mat.